chymian/lagu/README.md

 Download the config-file from http://lagu.eb8.org/lagu/template.conf to your workstation, change POOLx and WALLETx to your needs.
 HINT: at the moment, only POOL1, POOLPASSWD1 and WALLET1 are used.

 #### If you have only one or two SBCs or no access to an webserver
+on every SBC:
-* delete the file remote.conf
+* delete the file lagu/remote.conf
-* delete the file lagu.conf
+* delete the file lagu/lagu.conf
 * copy your template to lagu/local.conf

 Without an remote.conf, the miner don't try to download a remote config-file.